• Skip to primary navigation

 Instructions

 • Prepare the stir fry sauce first.
-In a small bowl stir together the soy sauce, avocado oil, sriracha, and brown sugar.
+In a small bowl stir together the coconut aminos, avocado oil, sriracha, and coconut sugar.
 Set the sauce aside.

 • Shred the vegetables so they are ready to go when you need them.
 If using a whole cabbage, slice one small cabbage in half, remove the core, and then finely shred the leaves of one half the cabbage.